 The diagnosis of Lyme disease is based primarily on signs and symptoms of illness.
 Laboratory tests for Lyme disease may be done on a patient’s blood to help confirm the diagnosis.
 When Lyme disease is detected early, it is treated with oral antibiotics such as doxycycline or amoxicillin and treatment usually lasts for 10-21 days.
 In the later stages of Lyme disease, antibiotic treatment lasts longer, is more complicated, and patient response to treatment is slower.

 There is currently no vaccine for Lyme disease.

 How can Lyme disease be prevented?

 Avoid tick infested areas, such as tall grass and dense vegetation in forests and along forest margins.
-Tick-specific repellants may be used according to manufacturer’s instructions, such as those containing DEET (up to 50% DEET for adults, and less than 30% DEET for children) and/or permethrin (apply permethrin to shoes and clothing only, not skin).
+When in potential tick habitats, tick-specific repellants may be used according to manufacturer’s instructions, such as those containing DEET (up to 50% DEET for adults, and less than 30% DEET for children) and/or permethrin (apply permethrin to shoes and clothing only, not skin).
+Be sure to follow the label’s instructions when using any repellent.
 Wear light colored clothing so that ticks are easier to see and remove.
 Tuck pant legs into socks to prevent ticks from crawling up under the pants.
 Wear long-sleeved shirts buttoned at the wrists.
 Conduct tick checks on yourself, your children, and pets within a few hours of exposure to a tick infested area.
 Remove any attached ticks promptly by gripping the tick with tweezers as close to the skin as possible and using a gentle steady pulling action.
 Protect hands with gloves, cloth or tissue when removing ticks from people or animals.

 Where can I get more information about Lyme disease?